Also known as Babraham, this site is now located a short drive down the A1307.

 A refurbishment in 2002 saw the restaurant become one of the Little Chef Choices, whereby Harry Ramsden's and Caffè Ritazza were added.
 These were later removed, and the Burger King closed too.
 Despite an attempt to sell the unit, the Burger King reopened in 2013.

-Euro Garages' rights to use the Little Chef name expired in 2018, so the Little Chef was quickly replaced with EG Diner.
+Euro Garages lost the rights to use the Little Chef name in 2018, so the Little Chef was quickly replaced with EG Diner.
 The EG Diner closed in August 2018 and the whole building was refurbished, re-opening in January 2019 with new Greggs and Subway stores alongside the existing Burger King unit.
 Following the coronavirus lockdown in 2020, the Subway store was permanently closed.

 |Birchanger Green (M11 south, 20 miles)||Services on the A11||Worsted (southbound, 2 miles)|